Omkara07/fcc-learn-golang-assets/course/13-channels/exercises/3-channels_send/readme.md

 # Channels

 Empty structs are often used as `tokens` in Go programs.
 In this context, a token is a [unary](https://en.wikipedia.org/wiki/Unary_operation) value.
-In other words, we don't care *what* is passed through the channel.
-We care *when* and *if* it is passed.
+In other words, we don't care _what_ is passed through the channel.
+We care _when_ and _if_ it is passed.

+Empty structs are tokens.

-We can block and wait until *something* is sent on a channel using the following syntax
+We can block and wait until _something_ is sent on a channel using the following syntax

 ```go
 <-ch